 Overall, I would say that aside from some minor concerns over dust management, and EMC, the ThermalTake P5 is a wonderful case that will serve well to anyone who is looking to build a great gaming PC in a good budget.

 Sure, you might find it a bit hard to maintain, but if you are a water cooling enthusiast, you will feel right at home with this case.

 - Great for liquid cooling.

 - Can hold pretty much every component you think of.

 - Open air design gives a lot of challenges regarding dust, noise isolation, and EMC.

 For the longest time, NZXT has been one of the best manufacturers for PC cases.
 I really love their H series, but today, we are looking at something different.

 The NZXT Phantom series is mainly their high-end lineup of cases, consisting mainly of some of the best full towers.

-For this review, we look at the NZXT Phantom 530; a budget oriented full tower designed for gamers who want a lot of flexibility in terms of hardware installation, and additionally, a fairly aggressive design that pleases the gamer in most of us.
+For this review, we're looking at the NZXT Phantom 530; a budget-oriented full tower designed for gamers who want a lot of flexibility in terms of hardware installation, and additionally, a fairly aggressive design that pleases the gamer in most of us.

 It is somewhat older as compared to other options in this roundup but it does offer an impressive range of features that are trickled down from some of the higher end cases by NZXT.